NicholasLYang/uptointerpretation/content/posts/a-mere-mortals-guide-to-webassembly.md

 [^1]: I guess WTF was a little vulgar?

 For this guide we'll worry about WASM bytecode because it's what most compilers output.
-However, valid WASM bytecode is easily convertable to WAT using `wasm2wat`.
+However, valid WASM bytecode is easily convertible to WAT using `wasm2wat`.
 You can get `wasm2wat` as part of [WABT](https://github.com/WebAssembly/wabt), The WebAssembly Binary Toolkit.
-However invalid bytecode will not always be convertable.
+However invalid bytecode will not always be convertible.
 You can use the `--no-check` flag with `wasm2wat` but if the bytecode is badly encoded, `wasm2wat` can't do much.
 Speaking of tooling...